wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal4_ResearchEthicsAndDataPrivacy/README.md

 # Goal 4: Social and Privacy Aspects

+## Overview
+This folder contains materials related to the fourth learning goal, there is a folder containing the ethic poster of Group Traffic 1, a folder containing three articles about ethics and data privacy I read for this course, and in the following part of this document, I write down main takeaways from the three articles, as well as lectures and workshops during the course.

 ## Background
 - Scientific background with limited exposure to data privacy
 - Minimal experience with ethical research practices